U.S. activists demand protection for Black lives, defunding for police

 "We did a study last year of 911 calls, and we realized that one of the top calls that police make are for what we call emotionally disturbed persons or mental health calls," Jeremiah Ellison continued.
 "Do we need a gun present at a call like that?
 I think that the answer to that is no."

-In New York City, groups have labored for decades to reform the New York Police Department, with its ever-lengthening list of unarmed black men killed by its officers: Amadou Diallo, Patrick Dorismond, Ousmane Zongo, Timothy Stansbury Jr., Sean Bell, Ramarley Graham, Eric Garner and the list goes on.
+In New York City, groups have laboured for decades to reform the New York Police Department, with its ever-lengthening list of unarmed Black men killed by its officers: Amadou Diallo, Patrick Dorismond, Ousmane Zongo, Timothy Stansbury Jr., Sean Bell, Ramarley Graham, Eric Garner and the list goes on.

 Veteran activist Linda Sarsour helped organize a march in the aftermath of George Floyd's murder, demanding change.
 "Over 50,000 people came out with us," she said on Democracy Now!
 "Let the cops do what the cops are supposed to do: keep people safe.
 They are not social workers.
 They are not mental health professionals.
 They are not educators … All we're saying is, decrease their budget, take that money and reappropriate it into youth, seniors, community development, and with a focus on those who have been the most directly impacted, on communities of color, poor working-class people."